Thunderbolts (comics): Winter Soldier's Thunderbolts

-The Winter Soldier formed his own Thunderbolts team following the events of the Avengers: Standoff! storyline.
-Besides Winter Soldier, the membership consisted of Fixer, Atlas, Moonstone, MACH-X, and Kobik.
+The Winter Soldier formed his own Thunderbolts team following the events of the Avengers: Standoff! storyline, which consists of Fixer, Atlas, Moonstone, MACH-X, and Kobik.
 Winter Soldier, Kobik, and MACH-X helped Fixer, Atlas, and Moonstone evade S.H.I.E.L.D.
 In exchange, they agree to form the Thunderbolts with the mission to make sure that S.H.I.E.L.D. never uses the Kobik Project again.

-Over the course of this 12-issue run, Bucky's Thunderbolts team clashes with the All-New Inhumans, Squadron Supreme, mysterious alien invaders and others.
-They also frequently test the limits of Kobik's terrifying, reality-bending cosmic powers.
+Over the course of this 12-issue run, Bucky's Thunderbolts team clashes with the All-New Inhumans, Squadron Supreme, mysterious alien invaders, and others.
+They also frequently test the limits of Kobik's reality-bending cosmic powers.
 The girl is the one who magically manifests the team's arctic headquarters and even resolves Fixer's time travel-loop conundrum that has lingered since the "Thunderbolts Throughout Time" storyline.

 Following the "Civil War II" event, the team reunites with Songbird as they rescue Bucky from an altered, secretly fascist Captain America.
-She remains with the team, briefly reuniting her romance with Abe Jenkins (MACH-X).
-In the lead up to the "Secret Empire" event, Zemo attacks the Thunderbolts' base with the latest incarnation of the Masters of Evil.
+She remains with the team, briefly reigniting her romance with Abe Jenkins (MACH-X).
+In the lead-up to the "Secret Empire" event, Zemo attacks the Thunderbolts' base with the latest incarnation of the Masters of Evil.
 As that confrontation begins to unfold, Jolt is transported back from Counter Earth just in time to save Atlas from arctic exposure.

-Later, Zemo makes a nefarious offer the original Thunderbolts members: give in to their darker natures and join the new rise of Hydra... or die.
+Later, Zemo makes a nefarious offer to the original Thunderbolts members: give in to their darker natures and join the new rise of Hydra... or die.
 Abe and Melissa reject the offer, but Fixer, Moonstone, and Atlas ultimately leave the ruins of the HQ with Zemo's Masters of Evil.
-In the aftermath of the destruction, Songbird scours the snowy horizon for Abe, who is presumed dead, while Ghost—who has been spying on the Thunderbolts for some time—rescues a pocket-sized Jolt, who has shrunk due to her power exertion during the battle with the Masters of Evil.
+In the aftermath of the destruction, Songbird scours the snowy horizon for Abe, who is presumed dead.
+Ghost, who has been spying on the Thunderbolts for some time, rescues a pocket-sized Jolt, who has shrunk due to her power exertion during the battle with the Masters of Evil.

 Punisher: War on the Streets

 After losing custody of Frank Castle in the fledgling country of Bagalia, Baron Zemo and Jigsaw flee to New York City.
-There, Zemo approaches the Mayor Wilson Fisk, in hopes of joining forces and finally taking on revenge on the Punisher.
-Fearing a public relations disaster, Mayor Fisk reluctantly agrees—and is promptly dismayed when Zemo reveals a new team of Thunderbolts at a mayoral press conference.
+There, Zemo approaches Mayor Wilson Fisk in hopes of joining forces and finally taking revenge on the Punisher.
+Fearing a public relations disaster, Fisk reluctantly agrees, but is promptly dismayed when Zemo reveals a new team of Thunderbolts at a mayoral press conference.

 Zemo's new Thunderbolts team includes: